streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - [setup an emulator in Android Studio](https://developer.android.com/studio/run/emulator#install) (you can also [connect to a real device via USB](https://developer.android.com/studio/run/device), this can replace using the emulator)
 - run StreetComplete in the emulator (to verify that everything was setup as required)

+If you are doing it for the first time, don't worry if there is an error to solve along the way, this is typical for setting up an Android development environment.
+See [CONTRIBUTING file](CONTRIBUTING.md#development) which has some links to information about the setup.

 ## Alternative to Android Studio

 - Instead of installing Android Studio locally, one can use GitHub Actions to build `.apk` files.
-Simply click on `Actions` / `Build debug apk` on your GitHub fork, and after about 15 minutes download ready-made `.apk` file to install on your phone manually.
+Click on `Actions` > `Build debug apk` on your GitHub fork, and after about 15 minutes, download the ready-made `.apk` file to install on your phone manually.
-  Such debug build of StreetComplete can be installed alongside the official version.
+  This debug build of StreetComplete can be installed alongside the official version.
-- one can also use pen icon on files in Github file view, thus avoiding the need for local git client and doing all the changes on the web
+- One can also edit files online in the GitHub file view via the pen icon, thus avoiding the need for a local git client and doing all the changes on the web.

-If you are doing it for the first time, don't worry if there is an error to solve along the way, this is typical for setting up an Android development environment.
-See [CONTRIBUTING file](CONTRIBUTING.md#development) which has some links to information about the setup.

 # Invent a new quest